Trump credits his firmness for potential Korea talks, signals Olympic concession

 “So there’s a level of wariness about that.”

+State Department spokeswoman Heather Nauert said she understood any talks would be limited to the Olympics and domestic issues and added that Washington and Seoul were in close contact.

+“This is not something where (South Korea) is going to go off freelancing,” she said.
+“Could that meeting that could potentially happen ... lead to something more in the future?
+Perhaps it could but I don’t want to speculate.”

-The commander of U.S. Forces Korea, General Vincent Brooks, said the overture was a strategy to divide five countries - the United States, South Korea, China, Japan and Russia - to reach its goal of being accepted as a “nuclear capable” nation, South Korea’s Yonhap news agency reported.
+The commander of U.S. Forces Korea, General Vincent Brooks, said the North Korean overture was a strategy to divide five countries - the United States, South Korea, China, Japan and Russia - to reach its goal of being accepted as a “nuclear capable” nation, South Korea’s Yonhap news agency reported.

 ”We must keep our expectations at the appropriate level,“ he was quoted as saying in an address to a university in Seoul,” he said, adding it was important for the United States and South Korea to maintain an “ironclad and razor-sharp” alliance.